sarbosarcar/EduPy/README.md

 # EduPy
 ### Overview
 > A Flask-based web application aimed at recommending courses.
-> Hosted at https://edu-py.herokuapp.com/ using the cloud-based Heroku PaaS.
+> Hosted at https://edupy.onrender.com/ using the cloud-based Render PaaS.
 > Finds course data at the undergraduate level and recommends courses after answering questions.

 ### Tools Used